-I know you all have been asking me for a post like the one I did for the NYC Half/Marathon, but I don’t know that we need something that long for this race, but here you go… Not sure I am an expert on this one (I don’t go to Brooklyn enough!) but this will be my SEVENTH Brooklyn Half in a row, and all my GPS data matches, and have 6 years of race reports I can check back (which helps a lot to write this!).
+I know you all have been asking me for a post like the one I did for the NYC Half/Marathon, but I don’t think we need something that long for this race, but still, here you go… Not sure I am an expert on this one (I don’t go to Brooklyn enough!) but this will be my EIGHT Brooklyn Half in a row, and all my GPS data matches, and I do have 7 years of race reports I can check back on (which helps a lot to write this!).

 First, get excited, here’s a few of my pictures, more on the links below.

 With this cheating sheet you won’t be surprised or have any reason to fade off in the second half.
 This course is easy to take on, quite similar to the NYC Half actually, but faster (there’s less hills, no wind in the second part, and a faster last mile -NO TUNNEL!)

 - Green is DOWNHILL (fast!!!)

 - and YELLOW is FLAT (you got this!)